 The Orthodox Union hosts Biennial Convention in Jerusalem.
 Prime Minister Ehud Olmert addressed the Convention.
 OU leaders advocated to the Prime Minister not to entertain any concessions regarding Jerusalem.
 The Convention adopted a resolution urging opposition to any offer to divide Jerusalem.

-- OU Advocacy engages in consistent thought leadership campaign about Jerusalem:
+- OU Advocacy engages in an ongoing thought-leadership campaign about Jerusalem, including these op-eds about Jerusalem:

 Nov.
 2007: The Baltimore Sun: “Jerusalem’s Jewish roots must be acknowledged”